 While you will spend so much of your time networking, in conferences, and negotiating, you also need to make sure that you have a comfortable base, a place of residence that satisfies all of your needs.
 For example, you can look for serviced studios for rent in order to find a place that is located in a safe and well-connected part of the city, and which has all the necessary amenities for you to work and live there temporarily.
 Many companies send their employees to such studios when they are in the process of relocation or if they simply need to have an extended stay while they look for a permanent residence.

 Although the price is always relevant, keep in mind that other factors should be more vital for your decision-making process.
 You shouldn’t stay in a part of town that’s known for clubbing and a vivid nightlife, but more of a business hub so that you have access to a solid internet connection, plenty of cafes around, and eateries that will satisfy your basic needs.
+Scottsdale hotels are a perfect example of what one businessman should look for in accommodation.
+A nearby fitness center is also a nice touch to add to your list.
 A nearby fitness center is also a nice touch to add to your list.

 Talk to other business travelers